-He has had opera engagements at the Salzburg Festival (Die Entführung aus dem Serail, Mitridate, Così fan tutte, Lucio Silla), Brussels (Les Huguenots and Il Trovatore), Zurich, Venice, Moscow (Pelléas et Mélisande), Berlin, Amsterdam, Vienna (Hamlet and Der Fliegende Holländer at the Theater an der Wien, and Alcina at the Vienna State Opera) and Aix-en-Provence (L’incoronazione di Poppea, Le nozze di Figaro, Die Entführung aus dem Serail, Idomeneo, Don Giovanni and Il turco in Italia).
-He made his debut in the 2014/2015 season at the Royal Opera House, Covent Garden, and at the Teatro alla Scala Milan.
-At the Drottningholm Festival in Sweden he is currently working on the Mozart/Da Ponte trilogy, which opened in summer 2015 with a magnificent interpretation of Le nozze di Figaro.
+In Paris, he has conducted Platée, Idomeneo, Die Zauberflöte, Ariodante, Giulio Cesare, Iphigénie en Tauride, Mireille and Alceste at the Opéra National; La Belle Hélène, La Grande-Duchesse de Gérolstein, Carmen and Die Feen at the Théâtre du Châtelet; and La Dame blanche, Pelléas et Mélisande, Cendrillon, Die Fledermaus and Mârouf at the Opéra Comique.
+He has conducted several operas at the Salzburg Festival (Die Entführung aus dem Serail, Mitridate, Così fan tutte, Lucio Silla).
+His other international engagements include: Brussels (Les Huguenots and Il Trovatore at La Monnaie ), Zurich, Venice, Moscow (world premiere of Pelléas et Mélisande in Russia at the Stanislavski Nemirovich-Danchenko Theatre), Berlin, Amsterdam, Vienna (Hamlet and Der Fliegende Holländer at the Theater an der Wien, Alcina and Armide at the Vienna State Opera) and Aix-en-Provence (L’incoronazione di Poppea, Le nozze di Figaro, Die Entführung aus dem Serail, Idomeneo, Don Giovanni and Il turco in Italia at the Festival).
+He recently made his debut at the Royal Opera House, Covent Garden and at the Teatro alla Scala.
+In 2015, he initiated a relationship with the Drottningholm Festival in Sweden centered around the Mozart/Da Ponte trilogy, in collaboration with the Opéra Royal of the Château de Versailles.